ChanthMiao/ghc-wiki-mirror/Rehabilitating-Orphans-with-Order-theory.md

 ## Motivation

-Without orphans, the depenency graph suffers from linearization: the richer class hierarchy we have, the more we approach the a total order where every package is either imported or imports every other.
+Without orphans, the dependency graph suffers from linearization: the richer class hierarchy we have, the more we approach the a total order where every package is either imported or imports every other.
 This is catastrophic for productivity.

 The great thing about open source, and open source with Haskell in particular, is how much the product of our labor --- the code --- itself synchronizes the laborers --- us.
 The type systems allows information that humans could never communicate in a "game of telephone" to losslessly flow from package to package, all throughout the dependency tree.
 But rather than force all release happy to be tightly coordinately, types and version constraint solving frees us to release libraries fairly independently.